emmajanedrews/base-template/_posts/2017-08-17-what-is-the-cost-of-an-appraisal.md

 The cost of a home appraisal is typically paid in advance by the homebuyer after acceptance.
 This usually happens once the inspection is completed to satisfaction.

-However, fees will vary. **This variation is largely dependent upon location, complexity of the appraisal, and, to some degree, market demand.**
+However, fees will vary. **This variation is largely dependent upon location, complexity of the appraisal, and to some degree, market demand.**

 In our San Antonio area, residential appraisal fees will typically cost between $350 to $500.
 If a property is a farm, ranch, acreage, or is complex in another way, this amount can be a little more.